Blightbuster/ZeOpenTime/README.md

 Just lock at some already implemented ones like the TimeZone packet and go from there.

 ### Make your own Project
-Make a project based on this API and therefor make the API more popular.
-Of cause
+Make a project based on this API and therefore make the API more popular.

 ### Donate
 If you are not that tech-savvy you can of cause always [donate](https://paypal.me/MScheve) to fund the project.